-Flexible Workforce Development Fund 2019-20
+Flexible Workforce Development Fund 2020-21

-Frequently Asked Questions - regional colleges/strategic bodies
+Frequently Asked Questions

 Q1.
 Why is it only UK Government Apprenticeship Levy-payers who can access the FWDF?

 Establishing the Fund was in direct response to the level of employer support expressed in the consultation the Scottish Government undertook on the introduction of the Levy.
 The FWDF is a further expansion of the package of skills and training measures available in Scotland to support levy-payers develop their workforce.